-The simplest form of soil excavation, Hand Mining is a method of constructing a tunnel in reasonably stable ground conditions.
-The tunnel must be large enough for personnel entry, and the tunnel face is manually excavated with hand held tools.
-With this method, obstructions can be manually removed from the tunnel face if they are encountered.
+The simplest form of soil excavation — hand mining — is constructing a tunnel in reasonably stable ground conditions.
+The tunnel must be large enough for personnel entry, and the tunnel face is manually excavated with handheld tools.
+With this method, we can manually remove obstructions from the tunnel face.

-When faced with unstable soil conditions, a protective shield is usually required, which may have a forward projecting bib to provide additional face stability during soil excavation.
-Additional types of shields may be required as well, including an articulated shield or a fixed shield, depending on the project.
+A protective shield is usually required, which may have a forward projecting bib to provide additional face stability during soil excavation.
+Different types of shields may be necessary as well, including an articulated shield or a fixed shield, depending on the project.

-The advantages to the Hand Mining method are the simple operation and the capability of handling difficult and varying soil conditions.
-In addition, this method requires minimum workspace and can be used to install linings as small as 42 inches in diameter.
+The hand mining method’s advantages are its simple operation and how well it handles varying and challenging soil conditions.
+This method also requires minimal workspace and can be used to install linings as small as 42 inches in diameter.

 Benefits of Hand Mining: